There’s a lot to love about taking an Italy road trip!

 And, of course, I have to acknowledge that if driving in Italy has a reputation for being challenging, Sicily has a reputation for being home to the most challenging driving of all.

-Our opinion is only one among many, but I will say that after driving all over Europe and Italy both, we didn’t find the driving in Sicily to be significantly different.
+Our opinion is only one among many, but I will say that after driving all over Europe and Italy both, we didn’t find the driving in Sicily to be as challenging as we expected (but we’ve been driving regularly since we were teenagers, and drove daily for years).

 Suggested Road Trip Length